fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 './components/Note'
 ```

-The period in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in a sub-directory of the current <i>components</i> directory.
-The filename extension (_.js_) can be omitted.
+The period - <i>.</i> - in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in the <i>components</i> sub-directory of the current directory.
+The filename extension - _.js_ - can be omitted.

 <i>App</i> is a component as well, so let's declare it in its own module as well.
 Since it is the root component of the application, we'll place it in the <i>src</i> directory.
 The contents of the file are as follows: